 - The provisional visas will now be valid for five years with provisional visa holders in all four streams able to apply for permanent residence if they meet the requirements after three years.

 - There will be a clear path to permanent residency for each category.

 - There will be further consultations on changes to the Complying Investment Framework in the first half of 2021.

 Business Innovation visas

-- Business Innovation visa holders will continue to be able to extend their provisional visas if they do not meet the business and residence thresholds in the required timeframe.
+- Business Innovation visa holders will continue to be able to extend for two years their provisional visas if they do not meet the business and residence thresholds in the required timeframe.